syncfusion-content/wpf-docs/wpf/SfDataGrid/Summaries.md

-_Table Summary at the top of the Grid_
+Table Summary at the top of the Grid
+{:.caption}
 ## Caption Summaries

 DataGrid provides built-in support for caption summaries, where the summary values are displayed in the group caption summary cells.
 You can have only one caption summary row for Group.
 SfDataGrid.CaptionSummaryRow__property customizes the caption summary.